-1. A completed Application Form including this Material Sheet either sent via email to firstname.lastname@example.org or uploaded in an online application
+1. A completed Application Form including the Material Sheet (sent to you when you apply) either sent via email to firstname.lastname@example.org or uploaded in an online application

 2. your Application Payment Fee (it is automatically collected if applying on-line).
-If you apply via email please complete the Application Fee Payment sheet with your payment details and if appropriate enclose your cheque payment (£50 one course, £75 two courses submitted simultaneously )
+If you apply via email please complete the Application Fee Payment sheet with your payment details and if appropriate enclose your cheque payment.
+Prices may change so please check before sending payment.

 The supporting material as detailed below :